fasrc/puppet-lnet/README.md

   include ::lnet
   ~~~

-Then include your `lnet.conf` specification.
+Then include your `lnet.conf` specification on the node you have installed on.

 ## Reference